npm/rfcs/accepted/0026-add-types-metadata-to-package-json.md

 ### "Unambiguous"

 Both flow and TypeScript types work on projects which don't declare in the `package.json` that they have types.

-I could remove `"typings"` in the above `package.json` and TypeScript would exhibit the same behavior.
+For example, I could remove `"typings"` in the above `package.json` and TypeScript would exhibit the same behavior.
 That would mean that the current `package.json` would not have any indication that there is typed support for either tools.

+This ambiguity makes it hard for someone wanting to build tools which offer information about whether the package offers types.

 ### Downside of Recommendation